 Install a Theme

 A theme is the clothing of a site.
 It is the look and feel of your site.
-It is the overall look of your site which matches with your branding.
+It is the overall look of your site which matches your branding.
 Look for themes which are highly customizable and optimized for search engine.
 You can change the color, font, images, and if you are into coding, you can tweak anything you want.

 Though there are a number of free themes, having a premium theme gives a site a more professional and polish look.
 It makes launching your site much easier too since you can just focus on creating content and social media.